drotek/Doc-RTK/base/chose.md

   <img src="./images/tiny3D.png?raw=true" alt="Tiny RTK"/>
 </p>

-The ability to use any antenna you want with the Tiny RTK module allows the user to adapt the module to it's use-case and take care of setting up the antenna and the board separately.
-Using the right kind of antenna that's necessary to your application will allow the user to adapt the module to his needs.
+The ability to use any antenna you want with the Tiny RTK module allows the user to **adapt the module to it's use-case** and take care of setting up the antenna and the board separately.
+Using the right kind of antenna that's necessary to one application will allow the user to adapt the module to **his needs**, and reduce the overall size of the base module as necessary, or pick a large antenna for improved performances (even though size doesn't always mean performance).